Non-canonical Conformal Attractors for Single Field Inflation: Introduction

-The idea of spontaneous conformal/superconformal symmetry breaking in inflation \cite{kallosh_lambdaphi_4,kallosh_sup_con_gen_starob,kallosh2013universality} explains meticulously how different class of inflationary models can make very similar observational predictions, even though their formulations are entirely different and their potentials are apparently uncorrelated.
-Examples include Starobinsky model \cite{starobinsky1980}, chaotic inflation with $\lambda\phi^{4}$ potential and non-minimal coupling to gravity $\frac{\xi}{2}\phi^{2}R$ ($\xi>0$) \cite{salopek1989}, Higgs inflation with $\xi<0$ \cite{bezrukov2007} among others.
-With the advantage of this mechanism one can also propose new class of inflationary models \cite{kallosh2013universality} which form a universality class and in terms of observational data they all have an attractor point in the leading order approximation and these class of models are termed as conformal attractors.
 The scheme of these conformal attractors is the following: One starts with at least two real scalar fields.
 The first one is the good old inflaton field $\phi$ that is responsible for inflationary dynamics.
 The second one(s) is(are) a conformal field(s) $\chi$, called {\it conformon}.
 These so-called conformons are conformally coupled to gravity and usually their kinetic terms are canonical, albeit with opposite sign.
 In addition, the potential terms consist of an $SO(1,1)$ symmetry breaking arbitrary function $F(\frac{\phi}{\chi})$ and the total action has a local conformal symmetry.
 However, as is well-known, the theory of inflation should not be conformally invariant.
-So, the way one can make inflation happen in the attractor framework is to choose a particular gauge and break the conformal symmetry in such a way that conformal field(s) get(s) decoupled from the inflaton field.
+So, the way one can make inflation happen in the attractor framework is to choose a particular gauge and break the conformal symmetry in such a way that conformal field(s) get(s) decoupled from the theory.
 Thus the spontaneous symmetry breaking of conformal invariance results in a functional choice of the potential of the form $F(\tanh \frac{\psi}{\sqrt{6}})$ in Einstein frame in terms of the canonically normalized field $\psi$.
-Depending upon the functional choice of the potential one will end up with different models such as Starobinsky, chaotic T-models\cite{kallosh2013universality}, etc. Further, in order to realize inflation in terms of observational data, one notices that all of these models have an attractor point given by : $1-n_{s}=\frac{2}{N^{'}}$, $r=\frac{12}{(N^{'})^{2}}$ in the leading order approximation in $\frac{1}{N^{'}}$, where $N^{'}$ is the number of e-folding of inflation.
+Depending upon the functional choice of the potential one will end up with different models such as Starobinsky, chaotic T-models \cite{kallosh2013universality}, etc. Further, in order to realize inflation in terms of observational data, one notices that all of these models have an attractor point given by : $1-n_{s}=\frac{2}{N_{e}}$, $r=\frac{12}{N_{e}^{2}}$ in the leading order approximation in $1/N_{e}$, where $N_{e}$ is the number of e-folding of inflation.
 Hence the name conformal attractors.
 Thus, in this common framework, idea of conformal attractors explain how different, apparently uncorrelated, inflationary models end up with identical observational predictions.
 A superconformal version of the attractor scenario can further accommodate complex scalar fields as well but the rest of the mechanism remains the same \cite{kallosh_superconformal1}.
 This notion has further been been extended to multiple-field inflation scenario \cite{kallosh2013multi}, non-minimal inflationary attractors \cite{kallosh_nonminimal_attra2013}, and all of these models further been generalized to $\alpha$-attractor models \cite{kallosh2013sup_alpha_attra,kallosh2015alpha_attra}.
 The major success of these $\alpha$-attractor models are that one can arrive at different inflationary models from a single Lagrangian, depending upon the different values of a single parameter $\alpha$ in the theory.
 In these class of models, kinetic term is non-canonical and it has an overall co-efficient $\alpha$.
 But in the potential term this parameter $\alpha$ may or may not appear, as it is rather a matter of choice.
 As a result the value of tensor-to-scalar ratio $r$ is proportional to $\alpha$ and the scalar spectral index $n_{s}$ is independent of it.